Shourai/100-go-exercises/exercises.md

 Question:
 Write a program, which will find all such numbers between 1000 and 3000 (both included) such that each digit of the number is an even number.
 The numbers obtained should be printed in a comma-separated sequence on a single line.

-Hints:
-In case of input data being supplied to the question, it should be assumed to be a console input.

 ### Question 13